LithiumHou/SigXTalk/vignettes/demo.md

 Note: Please check the name of the pre-installed python environment which contains the HGNN module.
 Run the HGNN module:
 ```
-args.project <- "COVID" # The name of the project, e.g., the dataset, or any other name you prefer
+args.project <- "PBMC" # The name of the project, e.g., the dataset, or any other name you prefer
 conda_env <- "SigXTalk_py" # The conda environment that is previously installed to train the hypergraph neural network
 python_script <- "./main.py" # The realtive path of the python script
 args <- c("--project", args.project, "--target_type",target_type)